Conditions

 Initial self-management includes activity modification and resting from aggravating activities for two weeks.
 If pain settles, then gently resume exercise.
 If pain returns or never subsides, seek further assessment from a musculoskeletal specialist.

-As part of the sessions with your physiotherapist, they will help you to understand your condition and what you need to do to help the recovery from your spondylolysis.
+As part of the sessions with your physiotherapist, they will help you to understand your condition and what you need to do to help the recovery from your patellar tendinopathy.
 This may include reducing the amount or type of activity, as well as other advice aimed at reducing your pain.
 It is important that you try and complete the exercises you are provided as regularly as possible to help with your recovery.
 Rehabilitation exercises are not always a quick fix, but if done consistently over weeks and months then they will, in most cases, make a significant difference.

 8. Rehabilitation